madebykind/madebykind-v3/content/blog/more-impact-why-offering-brand-strategy-is-the-right-step-forward.md

 description: We’ve been helping purpose-driven clients for nearly 10 years now, but we always want to do more.
 That lead us to brand strategy and the complimentary services around it.
 toc: false
 featured: false
+key_topic:
-key_topic: How we work
+  - How we work
 topics:
   - Strategy
-  - Our impact
 intro: We’ve been helping purpose-driven clients for nearly 10 years now, offering digital strategy and delivery for charities, non-profits and ethical businesses that go on to have amazing positive impacts on people and the&nbsp;planet.
 related_posts:
   - who-gives-a-damn-well-we-do-actually